-Using this method, the very first step is to teach the dog to bark when you request it.
+Using this method, the first step is teaching the dog to bark when you request it.
 You can teach your Frenchie the word “speak” by having them bark two or three times and then reward them with a tasty treat after they’ve finished barking.

 Praising them and rewarding them with a treat when they stop barking so they can smell the treat.
 Repeat until you hear them bark every time you say the word “speak.”

 When your Frenchie can bark on order, introduce them to the “quiet” command.
 In a quiet environment without any, Introduce the “quiet” command once your Frenchie barks upon command.
 Ask them to talk in a quiet environment without any disturbances.
 Whenever they begin barking, say “quiet” and hold a treat up to their nose as a reward.
 They should be praised for their quiet behavior and treated accordingly.